Crime Victims’ Rights

 - Amicus Curiae Participation – NCVLI’s legal team strategically analyzes cases and identifies those that could benefit from participation of an amicus curiae (friend of the court).

 - Technical Assistance – NCVLI’s legal team provides legal research and writing to attorneys and advocates nationwide who are working directly with victims in criminal and civil matters.

-Below are several victim legal clinics once funded under an OVC grant to NCVLI and currently providing or facilitating legal services to victims in the enforcement of their rights:
+Below is a list of victim legal clinics that received OVC Vision 21 Legal Assistance Networks grant funding.
+These clinics are currently, or will be, funding legal services to victims in the enforcement of their rights:

-The National Crime Victim Bar Association provides technical support to attorneys representing crime victims in civil suits, refers crime victims to lawyers in their local area, and works to increase general awareness about the availability of civil remedies for victims of crime.
+Additionally, the National Alliance of Victims' Rights Attorneys and Advocates (NAVRA) provides technical support to attorneys representing victims in criminal matters against their perpetrators and the National Crime Victim Bar Association (NCVBA) provides technical support to attorneys representing crime victims in civil suits.
+Both of these groups refer crime victims to lawyers in their local area, and work to increase general awareness about the availability of civil remedies for victims of crime.